 • indexation of the placed links.

-Then you should consider the analysis of the effectiveness of promotion by links.
-From experience, results typically appear within 14 to 180 days, and this process may occur in several stages.
-However, this timeline applies only to links from quality sources.
-For a link from a PBN, you constantly risk a Google penalty instead of a ranking improvement.
+Next, you should consider analyzing the effectiveness of promotion by links.
+From experience, results typically appear within 14 to 180 days.
+This process may occur in several stages.

 How can you manage a network without Google catching you?
 Algorithms detect networks indiscriminately.
 This puts any network at risk, regardless of its size.
 What you can do to avoid it: